Abir-7/Project_Management/README.md

 A **multi-tenant SaaS** project management platform where many companies use the same application while each company's data stays fully isolated.
 Every company manages its own **people, teams, projects, and phase-based deliverables** under a clear role hierarchy: **Owner → HR → Supervisor → Leader → Employee**.

 > **Repository status:** this README describes the full target product.
-The current code in `src/` is a starter scaffold (Express + TypeORM) covering authentication, organization, project, and generic task endpoints.
-The domain described below (HR/Supervisor/Leader/Employee roles, Teams, Phases, delivery approvals) is the planned build-out — see [Roadmap](#roadmap).
+The current code in `src/` is a starter scaffold (Express + TypeORM): config, data source, and a health check.
+No business modules exist yet — the domain below (roles, Teams, Phases, delivery approvals) is the planned build-out, organized as a **true modular monolith** — see [Roadmap](#10-roadmap).

 ---